-A stockholder has informed the Company that she intends to present the proposal set forth below at our Annual Meeting.
-The name and address of the stockholder and the number of the Company's securities that the stockholder own will be provided to stockholders promptly upon request.
-If the stockholder (or her "qualified representative") is present at the Annual Meeting and properly submits the proposal for a vote, then the stockholder proposal will be voted upon at the Annual Meeting.
-In accordance with federal securities laws, the stockholder proposal is presented below as submitted by the stockholder, is quoted verbatim and is in italics.
-The Company disclaims all responsibility for the content of the
+Myra K. Young, 9295 Yorkship Ct, Elk Grove, CA 95758, a beneficial owner of at least 100 shares of our common stock (the "Proponent") has informed the Company that she intends to present the proposal set forth below at our Annual Meeting.
+If the Proponent (or her "qualified representative") is present at the Annual Meeting and properly submits the proposal for a vote, then the stockholder proposal will be voted upon at the Annual Meeting.
+In accordance with federal securities laws, the stockholder proposal is presented below as submitted by the Proponent, is quoted verbatim and is in italics.
+The Company disclaims all responsibility for the content of the proposal and the supporting statement, including other sources referenced in the supporting statement.